hmonroe/guiguts/README.txt

 validation at validator.w3.org.
 Improved conversion of < and > characters when autogenerating HTML.
 Relocated HTML page number outside an open <span> eg for a line of poetry so page numbers align vertically.
 Auto List on HTML palette no longer removes spaces before markup in multiline mode.
+HTML anchors for chapter headings are no longer empty but surround the chapter title text.

 Version 1.0.1.
 Revamped spell checker including in Word Frequency popup to handle UTF-8.
 Fixed "wide character in print" error by running utf8::encode.